 So, the big question: how to determine your budget?
 Let’s do some math.

 First, figure out your gross revenue.
-Experts say that new businesses should invest 12 to 20% of their gross revenue, while established businesses should invest 6 to 12% of their gross revenue.
+Experts say that new businesses should invest 12 to 20% of their gross revenue into marketing strategy, while established businesses should invest 6 to 12% of their gross revenue.

 Why is there a difference?
 When you’re just starting out, people may not know that your business exists.
 You may be an incredible stylist, but until people know that your salon is open and accepting new clients, they’ll keep going to your competitors.